 Therefore, that figure automatically enters our custom Opportunity Probability field.
-This time the Expected Revenue is £8,700.
+This time the Expected Revenue is $8,700.

-Accurate Expected Revenue Forecasts
+Accurate Forecasts Using Expected Revenue

 The problem is that our probabilities link directly to the Opportunity Stage.

-However, if we use historical facts it’s different.
+However, if we use historical facts, it’s different.

 We know that 58% of Opportunities with existing customers that enter the Investigation Stage close successfully.
-We know that Dave Apthorp successfully closes 60% of all his Opportunities, compared to 36% for Shaun Yates.
+We also know that Dave Apthorp successfully closes 60% of all his Opportunities, compared to 36% for Shaun Yates.

 Now we can use these facts to set realistic Opportunity Probabilities and drive accurate Expected Revenue reports.

-And accurate Expected Revenue reports mean accurate sales forecasts.
+Accurate Expected Revenue reports mean accurate sales forecasts.

 12 Must-Have Charts For Your Salesforce Dashboard